 - Graphics and icons.
 Need an illustrative icon or graphic, but can't hire an illustrator?
 Graphics and icons are included and available for use in your presentation for a single flat rate.

 - Stock photos.
 Stock photography isn't cheap, and sourcing random images from the web carries with it the risk of violating the image's copyright.

 There's plenty more included like website templates and video.
 These assets are extremely useful if you prepare presentations often.

 In this tutorial, we're going to use the appropriately named Gantt Chart PowerPoint Template from Envato Elements.
 This amazing template features 19 different styles and designs, but each of them embodies the usefulness and utility of the Gantt chart.

-As you can see in the screenshot below, Gantt charts can take on a variety of styles and designs that you can choose from as a part of the included template.
+As you can see in the screenshot below, Gantt charts for presentations can take on a variety of styles and designs that you can choose from as a part of the included template.

 For other types of presentations, don't miss out on the Envato Market top-selling presentation templates.

-How to Build a Gantt Chart in PowerPoint
+How to Quickly Build a Gantt Chart in PowerPoint in 2020

 In this section of the tutorial, we're going to walk through using PowerPoint to build a Gantt chart.
 We'll take the template I just showed you and customize it to create a project chart for our own scenario.

 I'm going to create a fictitious example of a new product to launch for this article.
 We'll build out a Gantt that walks through every step of a project.